2D Geometries

 vol_geom = astra.create_vol_geom(n_rows, n_cols)

-Note: For usage with GPU code, the volume must be centered around the origin and pixels must be square.
+The 2D CUDA algorithms expect the volume to be centered around the origin and pixels to be square.
 This is not always explicitly checked in all functions, so not following these requirements may have unpredictable results.

 parallel